YinJC/uk-tex-faq/FAQ-instfont.md

----
-layout: page
-title: Installing a new font
+# Installing a new font
----

 Fonts are really ''just another package'', and so should be installed in the same sort of way as packages.
 However, fonts tend to be more